College of Nursing

 NURSE 7260 Program Evaluation and Quality Management in Healthcare: 3 semester hours

-Prerequisites: Graduate standing.
+Prerequisites: NURSE 7211 and NURSE 7230.
 This course introduces students to the principles and procedures for assessing the quality and effectiveness of programs, projects, and materials related to planned interventions and systems changes in health settings.
 An overview is provided of past and current strategies to define and assess the quality of healthcare delivery using tools required to examine, evaluate, and implement the key structures and processes of quality improvement programs in healthcare organizations.
 Practical applications that prepare the participants to use the theory and techniques of quality improvement in situations with complex clinical and managerial implications will be incorporated.

-NURSE 7291 DNP Capstone I: 2 semester hours
+NURSE 7291 DNP Clinical Scholarship Project I: 2 semester hours

-Prerequisites: NURSE 7215.
+Prerequisites: NURSE 7215 and NURSE 7260.
 This course provides opportunities for development of practice expertise into a systems-level approach to create change in a targeted population within a healthcare or related environment.
 Students will develop their clinical scholarship project proposal.

-NURSE 7292 DNP Capstone II: 2 semester hours
+NURSE 7292 DNP Clinical Scholarship Project II: 2 semester hours

 Prerequisites: NURSE 7291.
 This course provides opportunities to develop strategies to create change in a targeted population and complex healthcare environments.
 Students will implement evidence-based, clinical scholarship projects to improve health outcomes.

-NURSE 7293 DNP Capstone III: 2 semester hours
+NURSE 7293 DNP Clinical Scholarship Project III: 2 semester hours

 Prerequisites: NURSE 7292.
 This course provides opportunities for the development of practice expertise to create change in a targeted population and complex healthcare environment.
 Students will complete their clinical scholarship project and make recommendations for future practice.